-Lands Protection is part of the Department of Culture and Lands Protection.
-It is responsible for managing Tłı̨chǫ Lands and its resources.
-39,000 Km2 of Tłı̨chǫ Lands where the Tłı̨chǫ people own surface and sub-surface right.
-To manage this, the Department works closely with other governments, numerous environmental and government agencies, and resource development companies.
+Lands Protection is part of the the Department of Culture and Lands Protection and is responsible for managing Tłı̨chǫ lands and resources.
+Tłı̨chǫ lands are comprised of 39,000 km2 of lands where the Tłı̨chǫ people own surface and sub-surface rights.
+The Department works closely with other governments, environmental and government agencies, and resource development companies.

 - Developing, implementing and maintaining the Tłı̨chǫ Land Use Plan;